mijailpaz/journey-recorder-viewer/README.md

 - Open the sequence diagram panel and use the download button in the top-right controls to save the current diagram as a `.mmd` file.
 - Use the copy button to send the Mermaid source to your clipboard if you want to paste it elsewhere.
 - The fullscreen button expands the diagram for easier inspection before exporting.

+### Navigating the Sequence Diagram

+- Drag anywhere on the diagram to pan the view.
+This works in both the in-panel view and the fullscreen preview.
+- Hold Ctrl on Windows/Linux or ⌘ on macOS while using the scroll wheel (or two-finger trackpad scroll) to zoom in or out without touching the on-screen controls.
+- Hit the reset control at any time to recenter the canvas if you lose track of the original framing.

 ### Interacting with the Timeline